ulkesh99/minion-translator/README.md

-A fun app made using JS to translate and learn how Pirates speak.
-For this we have used funny translations-Pirate translator API for translator.
+A fun app made using JS to translate and learn what Minion says.
+For this we have used funny translations-Minions translator API for translator.